typofactur/gunda/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Ftypofactur%2Fgunda%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Ftypofactur%2Fgunda%2Fgh-pages%2Fbadges%2FUniversal.json

+Gunda is a legibel font with a casual and friendly appearance.
 Gunda is a further development of Epunda.
-In contrast to strict Epunda Sans, it has softer, friendlier forms that are reminiscent of handwriting, and not just in italics.
-The strokes are slightly slanted, and the downstrokes are rounded.
-The small e is also rounded in regular, and the g is a little playful and has two levels.
-The corners are slightly rounded.
+In contrast to strict Epunda Sans, it has softer forms that are reminiscent of handwriting, and not just in italics.
+The small e is also rounded in the regular style, and the tail of the double-storey g is open.
+The strokes are slanted and the corners are slightly rounded.
 So far only the styles Regular and Italic exist.

 ![Sample Image](documentation/gunda_cover.png)